William Henry Harrison Seeley: Aftermath and Victoria Crosses

 As the story had Seeley's name in it, he sent a message to Seeley at once to tell him how he found his Victoria Cross.
 During the correspondence between them, Seeley described the cross in great detail.
 Satisfied he had found the rightful owner, Grady sent it back to Seeley.
 One of Seeley's messages was printed in the paper, which read;

 "Dear Sir: I received your favor of the 6th and was surprised, for I supposed that I had lost the original cross in the docks in East Boston when I was going aboard a ship.
 I got a miniature cross in London which was the one I spoke of losing but it was returned to me once from the admiralty office and found at a curio shop.
 The one you have is no doubt the original one presented to me, which I won in 1864, which I would be pleased to have back once more, and will pay charges, if any, and come and see you next summer.
 I would be much pleased to meet you and show you returned friend you have had for so long."

 During his interview with The Brunswick Record, Seeley said of the Victoria Cross;

 "It is an [honour], right enough, but it hasn't helped me to earn my bread and butter – though 50 pounds a year ain't to be sneezed at, of course.
 There are men who have had the V.C. and died in the poor house – though that may have been their own fault.
 But as for me, I'd rather have the berth of skipper in Uncle Sam's merchant service than all the crosses in John Bull's navy – and that's 30 all told.
 And I'd 'a' been [sic] there, if the Jap bullets hadn't knocked me out!"

 Later life and death

 Seeley later returned to Massachusetts, marrying Mary E. Moore on October 1, 1900, with whom he ran a small farm on the line between Sharon and Stoughton until his wife's death at the farm.
 He then moved in with his son, George G. Seeley, in Dedham, Massachusetts.

-He died there aged 74 on Thursday October 1, 1914.
-He was buried on October 4 that same year in Evergreen Cemetery, Stoughton.
+He died there aged 74 on Thursday October 1, 1914, and was buried three days later in Evergreen Cemetery, Stoughton.
 As Seeley's name was not placed on his grave following his burial, the grave site went unrecognised until 2009 when funds were raised for the instalment of a memorial plaque.

 His granddaughter was the last keeper of his Victoria Cross, with it going missing in 1943.